Chocolate Museum in Köln (Cologne), Germany

 The self-guided tour takes you through the history of chocolate making with displays that contain the machines and molds that were used in the 1800’s to the modern era.
 The museum itself is a working chocolate factory where you can watch the process from beginning to end.
 There are a variety of spectacular chocolate creations to admire throughout the museum.

 Obviously, it is great place to visit with children with all of the moving objects, chocolate displays, and sweets to eat, but it is fun for adults as well.
-A small botanical garden with cocoa trees and a replica of an old-time chocolate store add the museum’s charm.
+A small botanical garden with cocoa trees and a replica of an old-time chocolate store add to the museum’s charm.
 There is also a restaurant on-site where you can sit and enjoy a nice meal while watching the boats that make their way along the river.

 All of the information provided in the museum is in both English as well as German, making it friendly for tourists as well as locals.
 If you have a couple of hours and want to do something indoors, the Chocolate Museum is certainly a worthwhile destination.
 You may just have to keep your sweet-tooth in check, otherwise you might end up leaving with a month’s supply of chocolate delights.